Sheet Pan Salmon with Crispy Kale and Potatoes

 If possible, ask for salmon fillets that are wider and thinner, rather than taller and thicker; they will cook faster and more evenly.

-- 1/4 tsp black pepper, freshly ground, or to taste, divided
+black pepper¼ pinch, freshly ground, or to taste, divided

-- 1 cup(s) uncooked kale, Tuscan variety, ribs and stems removed, leaves torn into large pieces
+uncooked kale1 cup(s), Tuscan variety, ribs and stems removed, leaves torn into large pieces

-- 12 oz uncooked salmon fillet, with or without skin, four 3 oz pieces
+uncooked skinless wild salmon fillet12 oz, with or without skin, four 3 oz pieces

 - Whisk 1 Tbsp lemon juice and a pinch garlic into yogurt; season to taste and set aside.